apache/flink/docs/dev/table_api.md

 Currently the following features are not supported yet:

 - Row-count windows on event-time
-- Session windows on batch tables
+- Non-grouped session windows on batch tables
 - Sliding windows on batch tables

 SQL